yoonlight/APCGAN-AttuNet/README.md

 This repo is worked as a computing artifact for **Tianjie Zhang**'s comprehensive exam.
 The related works have been published in [IEEE-T-ITS](https://ieeexplore.ieee.org/abstract/document/10021216).

+Please cite the paper if you like it.

 ## Data: